Edward Cummings Kennard

 - Edward Cummings Kennard was born on 22 September 1919 in Anderson, Grimes County, Texas.

 - Lockett Ernest Kennard and Essie Farquhar appeared in the US federal census of 1 January 1920 in Anderson, Grimes County, Texas.
 Other members of the household included Edward Cummings Kennard.

 - He married Frances Elaine Sasser on 12 October 1940.

 - Edward Cummings Kennard became a widower at the 25 November 2004 death of his wife Frances Elaine Sasser.

 - Edward Cummings Kennard died on 14 December 2009 at age 90 in Navasota, Grimes County, Texas, at Grimes St. Joseph Health Center.

-- He was buried at Odd Fellows Cemetery in Anderson, Grimes County, Texas.
+- He was interred at Odd Fellows Cemetery, Anderson, Grimes County, Texas.

 - The following appeared on 16 December 2009 in The Navasota Examiner: Our beloved father, grandfather, great-grandfather, and friend joined his deceased loved ones in Heaven on Dec.
 14.

 Visitation will be on Thursday evening, Dec.
 17, between 5 p.m. and 7 p.m., at Nobles Funeral Chapel in Navasota.
 Funeral Services will be held on Friday, Dec.
 18, at 11 a.m., at the Anderson Baptist Church in Anderson.
 This small, one-room historic church, is the second Baptist church established in Texas.
 It was founded in 1844, by ten individuals, among them Sarah Kennard, one of our ancestors, and at which President Lyndon Johnsons grandfather preached a fact about which Dad was very proud.